Appeal your removal order

 Who can appeal

-You can appeal if you received a removal order and:
+You can appeal if you received a removal order and you are:

-• you are a foreign national with a permanent resident visa, or
+• a foreign national with a permanent resident visa, or

 Who cannot appeal